-KAMANDAG 8 B-Roll: MRF-SEA, Philippine Marines, JGSDF conduct HADR Demonstration
+KAMANDAG 8 B-ROLL: MRF-SEA, Philippine Marines, JGSDF conduct HADR Demonstration

-U.S. Marines and Sailors with Marine Rotational Force-Southeast Asia, Philippine Marines with 4th Marine Brigade, members of the Philippine Bureau of Fire Protection, and service members with the Japan Ground Self-Defense Force, worked alongside each other conducting a humanitarian aid and disaster relief demonstration during KAMANDAG 8 at Camp Cape Bojeador, Burgos, Philippines, Oct.
+U.S. Marines attached to Marine Rotational Force-Southeast Asia and 15th Marine Expeditionary Unit; Philippine Marines with 4th Marine Brigade, and service members of the Japan Ground Self-Defense Force, conduct a humanitarian aid and disaster relief demonstration during KAMANDAG 8 at Camp Cape Bojeador, Burgos, Philippines, Oct.
 20, 2024.
 KAMANDAG is an annual Philippine and U.S. Marine Corps-led exercise aimed at enhancing the Armed Forces of the Philippines’ defense and humanitarian capabilities by providing valuable training in combined operations with foreign militaries in the advancement of a Free and Open Indo-Pacific.
-This year marks the eighth iteration of this exercise and includes participants from the French Armed Forces, Royal Thai Marine Corps, and Indonesian Marine Corps; including continued participation from the Australian Defense Force, British Armed Forces, Japan Ground Self-Defense Force, and Republic of Korea Marine Corps.
-(U.S. Marine Corps Video by Sgt.
+This year marks the eighth iteration of this exercise and includes participants from the French Armed Forces, Royal Thai Marine Corps, and Indonesian Marine Corps; including continued participation from the Australian Defense Force, British Armed Forces, JGSDF, and Republic of Korea Marine Corps.
+MRF-SEA is a rotational unit derived from elements of I Marine Expeditionary Force executing a U.S. Marine Corps Forces, Pacific operational model that involves training events and exchanges with partner military subject matter experts, promotes security goals with Allied and partner nations, and ensures a persistent I MEF presence west of the International Date Line.
+(U.S. Marine Corps video by Sgt.
 Christian Tofteroo)

 |Date Taken: